Devices#

 YAML File (device.yml)#

-• Specifies the device type, description, and initialization parameters
+• Specifies the device type, desc, and initialization parameters

 • The same implementation can be used for multiple devices of the same type